jamalalikhani/make_tidy_data/CodeBook.md

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 ### Creating One Data Farme
 The origional datasets were devided to two partiotions: train and test.
-Each partition was also devided to two parts.
-In the first step, all the 4 devided datasets uploaded to R by using `read.table`.
+Each partition was also devided to three parts.
+In the first step, all the 6 devided datasets uploaded to R by using `read.table`.
 The data cambined and merged by using `cbind` and `rbind`.

 Thereafter, dataframe were labled appropriately by using the name list provided in the data source.
 Some column names had duplication that is solved by adding a unique number to each column name.
 This numbers later on were rempved.

-At this point a large dataset of 10,299 rows and 562 columns.
+At this point a large dataset of 10,299 rows and 563 columns.

 ### Creating a smaller Data Farme by using select() operator
 The dplyr library is used to change the dataframes into a tibble.
-Thecolumns including the word "mean" and "std" is selected to create a new table with 10,299 rows and 87 coulumns.
+Thecolumns including the word "mean" and "std" is selected to create a new table with 10,299 rows and 88 coulumns.

 ### Creating a tidy data set:
 The tidyr library is used, and the mean of all the columns is calculated where the whole table was grouped by activity field.
 Activity field is a categorial column with 6 distinguished values.
 Therefore, a final table of 6 by 87 was the output.
 Each row indicates one of the activities and each column the mean of all the observations for each activity.